South East leaders reiterate commitment to united Nigeria - Nigeria Today

 South East leaders reiterate commitment to united Nigeria

-South East leaders and stakeholders have reiterated their commitment to a united Nigeria where peace, fairness and equality of opportunities are paramount to citizens irrespective of ethnicity or political affiliation.
+South East leaders have reiterated their commitment to a united Nigeria where peace, fairness and equality of opportunities are paramount to citizens irrespective of ethnicity or political affiliation.

 The leaders also threw their weight behind the call for full restructuring of the country on the platform of fairness and equity.